MarcisGailitis/marcisgailitis.github.io/index.md

 **Data wrangling tools**

-* curl,
+* curl
-* head,
+* head
-* tail,
+* tail
-* Python+Pandas,
+* Python + Pandas
 * Python + Jupyter Notebooks

 **Docker vs. VM**

-Docker = Container, shares kernel, with underlying machine.
+Docker = Container,shares kernel with underlying machine.
-So underlying kernel needs to be compatible
+So underlying kernel needs to be compatible with os in container.

 **Any more Vim tricks?**
 * Vim plugins, undotree
 * <Leader>w = :wq, I set <leader> in many .vimrc files, and I am wondering what does it mean?
-* Macros!
+* Macros in Vim are nto that hard
 * Marks, m + any letter to mark the line, then apostrophe + letter to jump back
 * Ctrl+o, to jump to the previous place in file
 * :earlier
-* search command is a noun e.g. d/string, will delete till next mach of the pattern
+* Search command is a noun e.g. d/string, will delete till next match of the searchpattern
 * undodir, for persistent history